zfanli/demo-adjustable-web/README.md

       - [x] in un-sortable mode
       - [x] in sortable mode
     - [x] stretch other panel if one is minimized
+    - [x] mark minimized panel as a special tab
     - [ ] maximize specific panel
       - [x] minimize others
       - [ ] stretch itself